AppPETs/developer-guidelines/ImplementationPhase.md

 ### Local data storage

 An app MUST select a storage location and storage type that correspond with the level of protection required for the data to be saved.
-With regard to data that is particularly worthy of protection, the “secure” memory provided by the operating system should be used.
+With regard to data that is particularly worthy of protection, the "secure" memory provided by the operating system should be used.
 Furthermore, an encryption method for protecting such data MUST be implemented.
 When using encryption, care MUST be taken to ensure sufficient initialization vectors and secure operating modes are used.
 The hash procedure SHOULD take the usage of salt into consideration when generating keys.